High Ratio Mortgages and Mortgage Default Insurance

 Statistics indicate that high ratio mortgages have a higher probability of default, particularly during market downturns.
 In scenarios where property values fall below the mortgage amount, known as an “underwater mortgage,” the lender may face challenges recovering the outstanding loan through foreclosure.

-What Is Mortgage Default Insurance (MDI)?
+What Is Mortgage Default Insurance?

 Every high ratio mortgage in Canada, where the down payment is less than 20%, requires mortgage default insurance.